orchest/orchest/README.md

 Orchest is a web based data science platform that works on top of your filesystem allowing you to use your editor of choice.
-With Orchest you get to focus on visually building and iterating on your pipelining ideas.
+With Orchest you get to focus on visually building and iterating on your pipeline ideas.
 Under the hood Orchest runs a collection of containers to provide a scalable platform that can run on your laptop as well as on a large scale cloud cluster.

 Orchest lets you
 * Interactively build data science pipelines through its visual interface.